 Free initial advice – no win, no fee claims

 We have handled a number of cases in this area of clinical negligence.
 It is vital you get the compensation you deserve to help with the support you will need and on-going rehabilitation and expenses that go with that.
 Brain injuries can be extremely serious and can leave you with an impacted quality of life leading to an adult not being able to work, relationship difficulties, children being left with the inability to be educated right through to everyday individual tasks becoming impossible.

 Our specialist solicitors have helped many people claim compensation following serious head injuries.
-Stone Rowe Brewer LLP also have good contacts within the care and rehabilitation industry and can put you in touch with expert case managers.
+We also have good contacts within the care and rehabilitation industry and can put you in touch with expert case managers.
 With our experience in this area we know exactly what to do to get maximum compensation in relation to the severity of your injury.